All Episodes

 That's why this news is kind of interesting to me.

-This is uh this is from uh, well, it's it's the Yahoo Contributor network.
+This is from, well, it's the Yahoo Contributor Network.

 Not too awful long ago, I wrote about the Communist Party USA and their support for many of the identical principles endorsed by the Democrat Party here in America.